findavinash/NSW_Edu_Dept/README.md

 4. Start the service as user 'avinash'

 The program execution interval can be updated by updating the script - default interval is set as 10 seconds.

 The program executes at the set interval continuously until the service is stopped.

 The service will auto restart on machine boot.

 Upon failure the service will attempt to restart only 3 times - post which the service will be in a failed state.

 ## Installation
 1. Clone the repo
 > git clone https://github.com/findavinash/NSW_Edu_Dept.git

-2. For **Linux OS** - use the program in the base folder named Linux
+2. For **Linux OS** - use the program in the base folder named **Linux

 3. Execute the setup script - unix_setup.sh
 > sh unix_setup.sh

-4. For **Windows OS** - use the program in the base folder named Windows
+4. For **Windows OS** - use the program in the base folder named **Windows

 5. Execute the setup script - windows_setup.bat
 > double click on windows_setup.bat

 ## Usage
-Once the setup script is executed - the program will be deployed and executed Use below commands to see the output:
+Once the setup script is executed - the program will be deployed and executed.

+Use below commands to see the output:
 ### Linus OS
 > systemctl status processcount